FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: Introduction

 As our \textbf{main theoretical contribution}, we show that this newly identified drift can be provably controlled with a simple, theoretically-grounded modification.
-We equip FIRM with a lightweight $\ell_{2}$ regularization term in each client's local MGDA subproblem.
-Our convergence analysis provides the first guarantee for a federated multi-objective actor-critic algorithm, ensuring FIRM converges to a Pareto stationary point.
+We equip FIRM with a lightweight \textbf{regularization term} in each client’s local MGDA subproblem (see Figure~\ref{fig:Intro3}).
+Our convergence analysis provides the \textit{first guarantee for a federated multi-objective actor-critic algorithm}, ensuring FIRM converges to a Pareto stationary point.
 Crucially, our theory formally characterizes the disagreement drift with a novel error term, $\mathcal{O}\!\left(\frac{\sqrt{M^3}}{\beta \sqrt{B}} \alpha K\right)$, where $K$ is the number of local update steps, $B$ is the batch size, $\alpha$ is the learning rate, and $\beta$ is the regularization parameter.
 This bound reveals a key insight: the drift is explicitly controlled by the combination of the \textbf{regularization} and the \textbf{batch size}.
 This insight enables us to resolve drift locally at each client, fully eliminating costly server-side conflict resolution.

-We provide extensive empirical evidence on aligning a LLM model with helpfulness and harmlessness objectives, demonstrating FIRM's practical power.
+We provide extensive empirical evidence on aligning a large language model under multiple reward objectives, demonstrating \textsc{FIRM}'s practical power.
 Our experiments confirm that the unregularized baseline suffers from \textbf{highly unstable learning dynamics and degraded reward outcomes}, whereas FIRM achieves stable training and superior alignment results (See Section~\ref{sec:experiments}).
 Furthermore, we conduct detailed ablation studies to characterize the effect of regularization, confirming that each design choice is essential for the algorithm's performance.
 Interestingly, our investigation revealed an additional capability: beyond stabilization, the regularization can be used as a preference vector.
 By adjusting this vector, practitioners can encourage the model to favor one objective over another, resulting in final models with different trade-offs.

 In summary, our work illustrates how theoretical analysis can inspire simple, elegant solutions to critical challenges in modern AI systems.
 By identifying and solving the multi-objective disagreement drift, our simple regularization not only makes federated alignment practical but also unlocks a novel mechanism for injecting preferences into the MGDA framework---a capability it traditionally lacks.
 This highlights a powerful synergy between theory and practice, yielding a method that significantly improves the performance of AI systems while reducing the cost of their design and implementation.